Professional Profile

 Elizabeth A. Bower

-Liz Bower joined Hobbs Straus as an associate in July 2024.
+Liz Bower is an associate attorney in our Washington, DC office.
 She is originally from Charlottesville, Virginia, and received her J.D., cum laude, from Vermont Law School.
 During law school, Liz served as a Head Note Editor for Vermont Law Review and President of the Moot Court Advisory Board.
-She was also a research assistant, conducting legal research and editing working papers primarily focused on Natural Resources law and Native American law.
+She was also a research assistant for Professor Hillary Hoffmann, conducting legal research and editing working papers primarily focused on Natural Resources law and Native American law.

 After law school, Liz clerked for Justice Susan M. Carney at the Alaska Supreme Court in Fairbanks, Alaska.
 Returning south, Liz then spent several years practicing environmental law at a non-profit environmental law firm in West Virginia, litigating issues related to surface coal mining and natural gas pipelines.

-Outside of the office, Liz enjoys spending time in nature, crafting cocktails, reading fantasy novels, and playing with her dog Freyja and cat Harper.
+Outside of the office, Liz enjoys spending time in nature, reading fantasy novels, and playing with her dog Freyja and cats Harper and Pippi.

 Education